It is often the case that chronic pain affecting the head and neck are the result of pain from the chewing muscles.

 Typically, when we use our mouth for the normal functions of talking, chewing and swallowing, the teeth contact very gently and briefly, for an average of ten minutes in every twenty-four hours.
 When clenching and grinding, we can apply ten to twenty times the normal pressure for hours per night.
 It is little wonder that this is so destructive.

 Nobody really knows why a person gnashes their teeth in this way.
 It appears to be the case that a person, at times of stress, ceases to cope with fitting their upper and lower teeth together, and clenches or grinds in order to iron out those features of the dentition which are bothersome.
-This can also be provoked by the insertion of a filling or crown which gets in the way of the habitual operation of the teeth.
+This may also be provoked by the insertion of a filling or crown which gets in the way of the habitual operation of the teeth.